Blepharitis from Eyelash Extensions

 2. Cortisone Cream – This cream is a topical alleviant to allergic reactions and can assist in mild cases involving lash extensions and adhesive.
 If your client notices irritation, redness, and/or discomfort, suggest they use a small amount of cortisone cream to relieve the symptoms.
 This cream can be purchased over the counter.

-3. Benadryl – Benadryl is the bomb-dot-com when it comes to clients with adhesive sensitivity.
+3. Benadryl – Benadryl will work wonders when it comes to clients with adhesive sensitivity.
 It won’t cure someone’s allergy to eyelash extension glue (unfortunately nothing will) but it will help to ease the sensitivity to chemicals present during/immediately after the lash appointment.
 After a short amount of time, the irritating chemical is no longer present.
 If a client calls after their appointment with irritation, redness, and/or swelling around the lash line, Benadryl is a quick alleviant.
 It may also help them determine whether or not their sensitivity is severe.
 Suggest they take a small amount and monitor their symptoms over the next 48 hours.
 I’ve even had clients who know they have a mild allergy to eyelash extension glue; to prep for their appointment, they take Benadryl before they come in.
-Those client’s always seem to take the best lash naps…hmmm.

 Dealing with Eyelash Extension Reactions